Code-Institute-Submissions/deanwraith-rock_paper_scissors_game_MArResub/README.md

     Styled and edited content and responsiveness.
 Edited README.md
     * 08:45 09/08/2021 - HTML, CSS, JavaScript and README.md
     Styled and edited content of result message and responsiveness.
 Edited README.md
+    * 12:48 09/08/2021 - HTML, CSS, JavaScript and README.md
+    Styled and edited content of result message and responsiveness.
+Edited README.md

 ## 5. Technology Used